-Kolot BiK'dushah is the cadre of Women's League members who are qualified to lead services and read Torah and Haftarah.
+Kolot BiK'dushah is the cadre of Women's League members who are gualified to lead services and

 NOMINATIONS

 The nominating committee identifies the leadership that will direct and strengthen sisterhood.
 It is elected by the membership or appointed by the president.
 Members should be familiar with the abilities of the general members.
 The chair should have a copy of your current bylaws so she can be familiar with your procedures.